cc50liu/ChinaWorldBankAidLocationSelectionAfrica/AnalysisSteps.md

 ## Analysis Steps
-The environment setup and sequence of scripts I ran for the Image Confounding Analysis of World Bank and China aid projects in Africa.
+The environment setup and sequence of scripts I ran for the Image Confounding Analysis of World Bank and China aid projects in Africa are described below.

 ### 1. Configure NAISS high performance cluster environment apptainers
 *I ran the following from the /mimer/NOBACKUP/groups/globalpoverty1/cindy/recipes/ directory.
 The scripts below are stored in the ./env_conf directory.
 If rerunning, adjust the commands for your directory structure.*